amac-lfc/frsystem/README.md

 # Face Recognition Project

-> A gentle exploration of Deep Learning in the context of Face Recognition.
+> An out of the box face recogniton python package designed for experiments with real-time face mask detection.

 ## Table of Contents